mikegioia/libremail/docs/DATA_FORMAT.md

 - `draft` Boolean value, 1 if the `\Draft` flag exists on the message.
 - `recent` Boolean value, 1 if the `\Recent` flag exists on the message.
 - `flagged` Boolean value, 1 if the `\Flagged` flag exists on the message.
-- `deleted` Boolean value denoting if the message was deleted on the server.
+- `deleted` Boolean value, 1 if the message was deleted on the server.
 - `answered` Boolean value, 1 if the `\Answered` flag exists on the message.
 - `synced` Boolean value denoting if the message has been synced with the IMAP server.
 This is a placeholder for now but if the syncing process was multi-